Don’t know your Generation X from your Generation Z? Our two-minute guide will put you straight.

 The Baby Boomers are the generation born between the end of the war and the early to mid-1960s (there was a sharp increase in birth rates in this period).
 They have been the beneficiaries of rising economic prosperity and relatively secure employment, generous social provisions in the fields of health, education and pensions, and affordable housing.
 Nowadays they are often seen as a privileged generation.
 From a technology perspective, the Baby Boomers can remember black-and-white TV, and most of them finished school before electronic calculators became widespread in the classroom.

-Generation Y or the Millennial Generation is the cohort born between the early to mid-1980s and early to mid-2000s.
+Generation Y or the Millennial Generation is the cohort born between the early to mid-1980s and the late 1990s.
 They were entering the workforce as the financial crisis of 2008 struck and their employment prospects have been severely impacted by the recession that followed.
 They are seen as more socially liberal that earlier generations on issues such as gender definitions and same-sex marriage.
 Generation Y grew up using personal computers at school and at home, and mobile phones and social media to communicate with their friends.